nismigon/crowdsourcing/README.md

 - data : This package permits to manipulate the storage of the data (GET, ADD, DELETE)
-- service : This package corresponds to the foreground service, this is the persistant service which will call the job which scan the Wi-Fi
+- service : This package corresponds to the foreground service (the notification) and the Wi-Fi service
-- wifi : This package corresponds to the job which interact with the Wi-Fi as start the scan and get the results

-In the general package, you have also the MainActivity, which corresponds of the display of the application.
+In the general package, you have also the MainActivity, which corresponds of the display of the application with Google Maps, and you have the RawDataActivity with the display of the raw data directly.